jfaurelacroix/foretclimat/install_guide_ubuntu.md

 ```
 [You will need to use certbot with webroot after running the chef script for autorenewing to work](#change-certbot-with-webroot)

-Run the script to format the certificat
+Force renewal.
+It will run the script used to format the certificate
 ```
-sudo /etc/letsencrypt/renewal-hooks/deploy/auto_pfx.sh
+sudo certbot --force-renewal
 ```

 ## 3. Run the chef script